Digital terrestrial television: Philippines

 On 11 February 2015, ABS-CBN launched ABS-CBN TV Plus, also known as the "Mahiwagang Blackbox."
 The digital TV box was initially distributed to viewers of ABS-CBN Channel 2, DZMM, and DZMM TeleRadyo.
 Digital television transition began on 28 February 2017, with DZOZ-TV of ZOE Broadcasting Network being the first station to permanently shut down analog terrestrial transmissions.
 The NTC initially aimed to complete the analog switch-off by 2023, but the deadline was extended to 2025 for Mega Manila and 2026 for other regions.

 Other broadcasters also launched digital services.
 Solar Entertainment Corporation introduced Easy TV in May 2018, which ceased operations in September 2019.
 GMA Network launched the GMA Affordabox in October 2020 and introduced two sub-channels, Heart of Asia Channel and Hallypop.
 TV5 Network, Inc. launched Sulit TV in September 2021, featuring TV5, One Sports, and RPTV.

 As of 2025, the NTC continues to oversee the transition from analog to digital terrestrial television, with ongoing efforts to complete the analog switch-off in Mega Manila and nationwide.
+It was set announced that analog television to shutdown in November 2026 in Mega Manila.